-Ref: ARK Pregabalin I.F.U. documentation (version Revised November 2023 1600-0909-00 Rev 02)
+Table 11: Drugs producing positive results on ARK assays.
+Ref: ARK Pregabalin I.F.U. documentation (version Revised November 2023 1600-0909-00 Rev 02).

 NB: Lists are not exhaustive; please contact the laboratory if further testing is required.

 We have found that CEDIA® Amphetamine/Ecstasy assay may cross-react with other compounds particularly new psychoactive substances (aka NPS, ‘Headshop’ Drugs/Bath Salts/Legal Highs).
-If you have any queries regarding an Amphetamine positive result please contact the laboratory.
+If you have any queries regarding an Amphetamine positive result, please contact the laboratory.

-Appendix 2 Benzodiazepine Identifications (Benz ID)
+Appendix 2 - Benzodiazepine Identifications (Benz ID)

-Routine immunoassay screening method for benzodiazepines is unable to distinguish between the various benzodiazepines and their metabolites, therefore, urinary benzodiazepine identifications are carried out when required using LC/MS in order to specifically determine the drug or metabolite present (see Figure 16 below).
+Routine immunoassay screening method for benzodiazepines is unable to distinguish between the various benzodiazepines and their metabolites; therefore, urinary benzodiazepine identifications are carried out when required using LC/MS in order to specifically determine the drug or metabolite present (see Figure 16 below).

 Benzodiazepines can be short-acting or long acting and depending on the drug taken they can persist for an extended time in the urine of habitual users, even after use has ceased.
 A further consideration is that the metabolic pathways of benzodiazepines can often result in common metabolites (the most significant being Oxazepam), meaning that in many cases it may not be possible to unambiguously determine the parent drug.

 Many factors such as how much fluid has been consumed prior to giving the sample, the time since the drug was taken, the physical condition and metabolism of the patient etc. may influence the dilution of a urine sample and therefore the drug level present.
-Therefore drug levels in urine may be subject to large fluctuations.
-If urine is dilute, drug levels will be lowered, therefore urinary levels of benzodiazepines are not performed in the NDTC Laboratory
+Therefore, drug levels in urine may be subject to large fluctuations.
+If urine is dilute, drug levels will be lowered, therefore urinary levels of benzodiazepines are not performed in the NDTC Laboratory.